peter-ungvari/spring-boot-jpa-thymeleaf-tutorial/README.md

 6. Create new package by groupId and the Application configuration class inside
 7. Annotate the Application class to enable autoconfig, component scan and create the `main()` method to be able to start the application
 8. Run the application with the `spring-boot:run` maven goal
-9. Add you changes to git and commit

 ### Create HTML page
 10. Create HTML page for a bulletin board, `src/main/resources/templates/bboard.html`